Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Discussion and Conclusions

 A subset of simulations were performed in which the horizontal dimensions of the simulation domain were systematically varied.
-In agreement with previous studies of non-rotating convection \citep[e.g.][]{rS18}, we find that different quantities show a different dependence on the simulation domain size (Figure~\ref{figure:box_dim}).
-Globally averaged statistics, such as the Nusselt number and the Reynolds number, converge rapidly for horizontal dimensions that are larger than ten critical horizontal wavelengths.
-The Taylor microscale remains approximately constant across the different domain sizes that were simulated.
-The integral length scale of the flow field converges to a constant value with increasing domain size, but at a rate that may be influenced by the particular value of $\Rat$.
-However, the relative differences observed are small for our investigated range of $\Rat$; a conclusion that is supported by the rapid convergence of the Reynolds number with increasing domain size.
+In agreement with previous studies of non-rotating convection \citep[e.g.][]{rS18}, we find that globally averaged statistics, such as the Nusselt number and the Reynolds number, converge rapidly for horizontal dimensions that are larger than ten critical horizontal wavelengths (Figure~\ref{figure:box_dim}).
+The calculated length scales remained approximately constant across the different domain sizes.

-Our investigation finds evidence that in the absence of depth-invariant flows both the heat and momentum transport approach asymptotic scaling regimes for large Rayleigh numbers (Figure~\ref{F:Nu_Re}).
-When generalized to non-unity Prandtl numbers, the data is well represented by scalings of the form $Nu \sim Pr^{-1/2}\Rat^{3/2}$ and $\Ret \sim \Rat/Pr$.
+Our investigation finds evidence that in the absence of depth-invariant flows both the heat and momentum transport approach asymptotic scaling regimes for large Rayleigh numbers (Figure~\ref{F:Nu_Re}), though these scaling regimes occur only at the largest accessible values of $\Rat$.
+When generalized to non-unity Prandtl numbers, these scalings are $Nu \sim Pr^{-1/2}\Rat^{3/2}$ and $\Ret \sim \Rat/Pr$.
 When recast in terms of large scale quantities these scalings become $Nu \sim Pr^{-1/2} Ra^{3/2} E^2$ and $Re \sim Ra E/Pr$, which represent diffusion-free scalings when interpreted on the large domain scale \citep{jmA20}.

 The simulations that include depth-invariant flows exhibit heat and momentum transport that is more efficient than the aforementioned diffusion-free scalings \citep{sM21}.
 This diffusion dependence is of interest when considering applications to geophysical and astrophysical systems in which large-scale flows, such as zonal jets and vortices, are present.